-You’re almost finished with your kitchen remodel, but you still haven’t found the right faucet for your new sink.
-Then it happens: During one Saturday-afternoon foray through a kitchen showroom, you spot the perfect polished-brass beauty.
+Your kitchen sink has been begging for a new faucet.
+During one Saturday-afternoon foray through a kitchen showroom, you spot the perfect polished-brass beauty.
 Should you buy it?
 Maybe.
-But before you plunk down your hard-earned cash, it’s a good idea to make sure you know what you’re buying.
+But before you plunk down your hard-earned cash, make sure you know what you’re buying.

-Though price is usually a pretty good measure of quality, it isn’t necessarily the best measure—nor does it determine whether or not a certain faucet will best serve your needs.
-To make a wise choice, you need a clear understanding of typical faucet construction and inner workings.
+Price is usually a pretty good measure of quality.
+But it isn’t necessarily the best measure—nor does it determine whether or not a certain faucet will be best for your needs.
+To make a wise choice, you need a clear understanding of how faucets are made, and how they work.

 With a good valve, water temperature shouldn’t change abruptly as you adjust from cold to hot.
 In addition, to prevent burns, a scald-guard or temperature-limit feature is offered by several makers for single-control faucets.
 With these, you can remove the handle and adjust the maximum water temperature the faucet will deliver—a wise feature if you have small children (most plumbing codes now require these types of valves in new construction).